MalepaneEdmond/Edmond-Malepane-Projects/README.md

 # Portfolio

 ## About Me
 I am a dedicated and driven Artificial Intelligence Intern and Business Analyst, passionate about exploring the boundaries of data science and AI to develop impactful solutions.
-With a strong academic background in mathematics, statistics and data science, coupled with industry experience, I am committed to leveraging data-driven insights for innovation.
+I have a strong academic background in mathematics, statistics and data science and some industry experience.
+I am committed to leveraging data-driven insights for innovation.

 ---